Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 19) Zombie Ass: Toilet Of The Dead (2011)

 The title should tell you everything you should expect, but that's not the case.
 This 2011 Japanese oddity directed by Noboru Iguchi is one of the best examples of full creative freedom.
-Zombie Ass: Toilet Of The Dead offers bullying, suicide, horny high-school students and of course a lot of diarrhea and shit zombies.
-It's a compendium of jaw-dropping moments one after another, and the easiness and impunity with which the movie shows its disgusting, awkward and memorable comedy is simply a thing of beauty.
+Zombie Ass: Toilet Of The Dead offers bullying, suicide, horny high-school students, and of course, a lot of diarrhea and shit zombies.
+It's a compendium of jaw-dropping moments one after another, and the easiness and impunity with which the movie shows its disgusting, awkward, and memorable comedy is simply a thing of beauty.
+It's probably not something you would advise people asking for some comedy zombie movies.
+I bet your friends have Zombieland or Shaun of the Dead in mind.

 If you have an open mind to experience really bizarre moments (like bend-over zombies that walk backward, or hellish intestinal worms), Zombie Ass: Toilet Of The Dead will make you laugh and cringe at the same time.